caozhong14/Singel-Cell-Analysis-From-Zero/README.md

 We have uploaded our raw data and processed matrices to GEO database geo@ncbi.nlm.nih.gov, expect to receive an email from GEO curators with GEO accession numbers within 5 business days.
 And the alternative download link is https://www.aliyundrive.com/s/ECGrvFb9DeK.
 Please contact caozhong@mails.tsinghua.edu.cn to get the download code.

-We also prepared the matrices, you can directly download with the following commands.
+We also prepared the matrices in an alternative download link, you can directly download with the following commands.

 ```bash
 wget http://http://82.157.178.197/f/07240b4a0cba4c77adfb/?dl=1 -O ASS5HD3.zip